ianstormtaylor/superstruct/docs/reference.md

 42
 ```

-Union structs validate that a value matches at least one of many structs.
+`union` structs validate that a value matches at least one of many structs.
 Their arguments are any other validate struct schema.

 ## Types